 Henri J.M.
 Nouwen

-My hope is if you are a lonely mom, in any stage of motherhood, that this post will provide insight.
-The worse thing we can do as moms is isolate ourselves physically and emotionally.
+My hope is if you are a lonely mom, in any stage of motherhood, this post will provide insight.
+The worse thing we can do as moms is isolating ourselves physically and emotionally.

 Remember our most important identity is found in Christ above all other titles we hold.
 God has a purpose for each of us as moms and as His children.